-To the shareholders and the Board of Trustees of American Mutual Fund:
+To the Board of Trustees and Shareholders of The New Economy Fund

-Opinion on the Financial Statements and Financial Highlights
+Opinion on the Financial Statements

-We have audited the accompanying statement of assets and liabilities of American Mutual Fund (the "Fund"), including the investment portfolio, as of October 31, 2025, the related statement of operations for the year then ended, statements of changes in net assets for each of the two years in the period then ended, financial highlights for each of the five years in the period then ended, and the related notes (collectively referred to as the "financial statements and financial highlights").
-In our opinion, the financial statements and financial highlights present fairly, in all material respects, the financial position of the Fund as of October 31, 2025, and the results of its operations for the year then ended, the changes in its net assets for each of the two years in the period then ended, and the financial highlights for each of the five years in the period then ended in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statement of assets and liabilities, including the investment portfolio, of The New Economy Fund (the "Fund") as of November 30, 2024, the related statement of operations for the year ended November 30, 2024, the statements of changes in net assets for each of the two years in the period ended November 30, 2024, including the related notes, and the financial highlights for each of the periods indicated therein (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Fund as of November 30, 2024, the results of its operations for the year then ended, the changes in its net assets for each of the two years in the period ended November 30, 2024 and the financial highlights for each of the periods indicated therein in conformity with accounting principles generally accepted in the United States of America.